straysheep-dev/windows-configs/README.md

 This is functionally the equivalent of using `diskmgmt.mmc` in any of the following ways:

-- Create a new simple volume from unallocated space, or format an external drive and giving it a drive letter
+- Create a new simple volume from unallocated space, or format an external drive and assigning it a drive letter
 - Unmounting the drive (removing the drive letter)
 - Deleting the volume altogether